alexch/codelikethis/public/lessons/www/dom_scripting.md

 <script src="tictactoe.js"></script>
 ```

+This code expects a file named `tictactoe.js` to *exist on the server* in the same directory as the HTML file.

 The `script` tag may appear in the `head` or in the `body`.
 Scripts are executed in top-to-bottom order.

 > HINT: to be sure that your code executes after the page has been fully loaded, put your `<script>` tags at the *bottom* of the `<body>` section.